 Note: If a resource changes on the ArcSight Console that you are displaying in the Command Center Dashboard Navigator page, you will have to refresh your view of the Dashboard Navigator to be able to see the changes.

-Create one or more data monitors or query viewers in ArcSight Console in a dashboard.

-For more information, see the ArcSight Console User's Guide on the ESM documentation page.
+• Create one or more data monitors or query viewers in ArcSight Console in a dashboard.
+For more information, see the ArcSight Console User's Guide.

 Location: Dashboard menu > Navigator > Dashboard - list screen >resource tree